HPH-Fabrication-Addins/cinx-api-docs/source/includes/_quotes.md

 `GET`

-This request will be used to get the details of a specific quote.
+This endpoint will be used to get the details of a specific quote.
 Note: This response will include the quote’s items.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/quote/{cinx_guid}**